 Millennials were born between 1980 and 2000 and range in age from 18 to 37.
-The median household income for millennials is $88,200, slightly below the market average of $88,800.
-Married couples are the most likely to purchase a home, followed by single women and unmarried couples; single men are the least likely demographic to purchase a home.
+The median household income for millennials is $88,200.
+This is slightly below the market average of $88,800.
+Married couples are the most likely to buy a home.
+Followed by single women and unmarried couples.
+Single men are the least likely demographic to buy a home.

 Millennial Homebuyer Concerns

-Although only 68% of millennials view their starter homes as stepping stones to their dream homes, 82% say buying a home is a priority.
-The generation’s biggest concerns about purchasing a house are the costs of buying and maintaining a home and the time it takes to take care of a home.
-Since millennials are slower to marry than previous generations – and because both partners often continue working after marriage – millennials have less free time to put into cleaning and repairing their properties.
+Only 68% of millennials view their starter homes as stepping stones to their dream homes.
+82% say buying a home is a priority.
+The generation’s biggest concerns about purchasing a house are the costs of buying and maintaining a home.
+Also, the time it takes to take care of a home.
+Millennials are slower to marry than previous generations.
+Also, both partners often continue working after marriage.
+Because of this, millennials have less free time to put into cleaning and repairing their properties.

-Millennials are the most educated generation, and they value the economic and environmental advantages from investing in green tech like certified energy-efficient appliances, LED lights, and solar panels.
+Millennials are the most educated generation.
+They value the economic and environmental advantages of investing in green tech.
+Things like certified energy-efficient appliances, LED lights, and solar panels.

 Updated Kitchen and Bath

-On the same token, 75% of millennials want new appliances; if your property has appliances more than a year old, you should upgrade for maximum appeal.
+On the same token, 75% of millennials want new appliances.
+If your property has appliances more than a year old, you should upgrade for most appeal.

 As smart homes become more prevalent, homebuyers are growing more conscious of a home’s WiFi compatibility.
 Ensure that each room has high-speed WiFi and plenty of plugs to charge devices.

-Ideally, homes targeted toward millennials should be located in the suburbs and close to public transportation.
-More than half of this generation is buying homes in the suburbs while only 15% are purchasing in urban areas.
+Homes targeted toward millennials should be in the suburbs and close to public transportation.
+More than half of this generation is buying homes in the suburbs.
+Only 15% are purchasing in urban areas.
 Additionally, 65% say that a convenient location for their job is a key factor in choosing a property.

-Young people today don’t need formal dining rooms; at parties, people tend to drift from the kitchen to the living room, making an open floor plan the most desirable layout for entertaining.
-Additionally, millennials are looking for smaller homes than their parents and an open concept lessens the space wasted on walls and makes rooms feel larger.
+Young people today don’t need formal dining rooms.
+At parties, people tend to drift from the kitchen to the living room.
+This makes an open floor plan the most desirable layout for entertaining.
+Additionally, millennials are looking for smaller homes than their parents.
+An open concept lessens the space wasted on walls and makes rooms feel larger.

 Make Them Fall in Love

-This generation is all about maximizing space; while they want the option of having dining rooms, offices, and spare bedrooms, they don’t necessarily need them available at all times.
-If your rooms can easily shift purposes – say, an office that doubles as a spare bedroom or a dining room that converts to a workspace, young buyers will be thrilled.
+This generation is all about maximizing space.
+While they want the option of having dining rooms, offices, and spare bedrooms, they don’t need them available at all times.
+Make sure your rooms can easily shift purposes.
+Say, an office that doubles as a spare bedroom or a dining room that converts to a workspace.
+Young buyers will love it.

 Millennials’ ideal home is a 3 bed, 2 baths with a minimum of 1000 sq. ft. of living space.
-With lower incomes than their parents and more student debt, millennials can’t afford the extra square footage of a McMansion, nor do they want to pay for space they don’t need.
-Instead of building a bigger home, make sure you utilize all the space you have, including attics, basements, and side yards.
+They have lower-incomes than their parents and more student debt.
+Millennials can’t afford the extra square footage of a McMansion, nor do they want to pay for space they don’t need.
+Instead of building a bigger home, make sure you use all the space you have.
+This includes attics, basements, and side yards.

-Growing up with sites like Pinterest and Instagram, this generation is especially adept at recognizing good design.
+They are growing up with sites like Pinterest and Instagram.
+This generation is especially adept at recognizing good design.
 They want high-end finishes like quartz countertops, stone detailing, and hardwood floors.
-Choose white or light-colored paints; create contrast with black detailing and stainless steel appliances.
+Choose white or light-colored paints.
+Create contrast with black detailing and stainless steel appliances.
 Select features that are sleek, modern, and high-tech for the most “Instagrammable” home.

 Real Estate Marketing to Millennial Homebuyers

-For millennials, the first screening of potential homes occurs online, not at open houses; 99% searched for potential properties online and 75% did drive-bys after finding a home they liked.
+For millennials, the first screening of potential homes occurs online, not at open houses.
+99% searched for potential properties online.
+75% did drive-bys after finding a home they liked.
 Stage your home and hire a professional to take your listing photos.

-Not only are video walkthroughs a great feature to add to your online listings, but VR marketing is growing in popularity; 71% of millennials view VR favorably.
+Video walkthroughs a great feature to add to your online listings.
+Also, VR marketing is growing in popularity; 71% of millennials view VR favorably.

 Tech Trend: Drone Footage

-Drones provide more effective marketing than traditional photos; with these devices, you can capture sweeping aerial views of your property that show off the exterior, the neighborhood, and the landscaping.
+Drones provide more effective marketing than traditional photos.
+With these devices, you can capture sweeping aerial views of your property.
+Views that show off the exterior, the neighborhood, and the landscaping.